ClaireGuerin/vigilance-predation/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update and write tests for each contribution using pytest, and to place them in the test folder.
-Run tests locally with `python -m pytest`.
-Note that this code is also tested remotely on Travis CI.

 ## Authors and acknowledgements
 General description of the model by Hanno Hildenbrandt.